 - Recidivism Reduction: The Bureau of Prisons (BOP) is required to make prison programming and productive activities available, such as drug rehabilitation, education, skills training, faith-based classes, and work programs, in partnership with non-profit and faith-based organizations.
 Increased phone and visitation privileges and eligibility for certain prisoners to move to community corrections are provided as incentives for program completion.

 - Risk Assessment: The Department of Justice must develop a Post-Sentencing Risk and Needs Assessment System in order to assign the most effective amount and type of programming to each prisoner.

 - Juvenile Records and Confinement: Courts must automatically seal and expunge certain records of juvenile nonviolent offenses.
 It prohibits juvenile solitary confinement, except in limited circumstances.

-Prison Fellowship has played a leading role in building a coalition of support for sentencing and prison reform, spearheading this sign-on letter from faith-based and conservative organizations, lobbying dozens of Senate offices, and collaborating with the Colson Center for Christian Worldview to spread the word on BreakPoint radio.
-We have provided advocacy opportunities for our grassroots network to weigh in directly with their senators.
+For over five years, Prison Fellowship has played a leading role in building a bipartisan coalition of support for the legislation, spearheading this sign-on letter from faith-based and conservative organizations, lobbying dozens of Senate offices, placing multiple opinion editorials, and collaborating with the Colson Center for Christian Worldview to spread the word on BreakPoint radio.
+We have provided opportunities for our grassroots network to weigh in directly with their senators.

-How You Can Take Action: It only takes a minute to speak up for the tens of thousands of lives that will be impacted by the Sentencing Reform and Corrections Act.
-Use our easy online advocacy tool to send a letter to your senator urging them to support S.2123.
+It only takes a minute to speak up for the tens of thousands of lives that will be impacted by the Sentencing Reform and Corrections Act.
+Use our easy online advocacy tool to send a letter to your senator urging them to support S.1917.